Payday loans in Prince Edward Island

 - It provides contracts in clear and understandable language.
 All lenders must provide the exact details of loan costs, payment terms, total fees and interest rates in a contract written in a language that the borrower speaks fluently.

 - It follows consumer protection laws.
-Fees should not exceed the allowable amount of $25 per $100.
+Fees should not exceed the allowable amount of $25 per $100 borrowed.

 Watch out for unlicensed lenders

-It’s not uncommon to run into an unlicensed lender when you take out a payday loan (particularly if you do so online).
-If you’re thinking about taking out a payday loan in PEI, make sure that you’re dealing with a licensed business and be aware of potential risks:
+It’s not uncommon to run into an unlicensed lender when you take out a payday loan – particularly if you do so online.
+If you’re thinking about taking out a payday loan in PEI, make sure that you’re dealing with a licensed business and be aware of potential risks.
+Watch out for:

 - Illegally high interest rates or fees.
-If a lender is attempting to charge rates above the $25 per $100 rate, you can rest assured that they aren’t operating above board.
+If a lender is attempting to charge fees higher than $25 per $100 borrowed, you can rest assured that they’re operating illegally.

 - Identity theft.
 Unlicensed lenders don’t follow regulations imposed by the province.
 This can be particularly problematic when it comes to the security of your personal and banking information, putting customers at risk of identity theft or a hacked bank account.